noahehall/theBookOfNoah/0current/appdev/security/cfssl.md

   - confer the root CA's trust to other organizations
 - all intermediate certificates provide a buffer between end-entity certs and the root ca; protecting the priv root key from being compromised

-### CA: certificate authority
+### root CA: certificate authority

 - aka trust anchor
 - entity that validates the identities bound to cryptographic keys through the issuance of digital certificates
 - signs and issues intermediate certificates
+- all browsers/operating systems come with a default set of trusted root CAs
+  - older browsers & things will have outdated CAs, or CAs with poor ssl versions

 #### private CAs

-- this is the knowledge you dont have
+- this is what you're trying to do with consul

 ### public CAs